 Vice President, Marketing

-Mitsubishi Aircraft Corporation America, Inc.
+Mitsubishi Aircraft Corporation America

 Gordonstarted his aviation career in Flight Test Engineering, on the de Havilland Dash 8 initial certification.
 With successive roles in Engineering, Operations Analysis, Airline Analysis, Marketing, Industry Strategy as well as Sales, Gordon has worked on industry leading Regional Aircraft Programs, and with OEM and airline leaders for over 30 years.

 Of Canadian departures scheduled in 2016, 70% will be on aircraft with fewer than 80 seats.
 Regional aircraft preserve access to smaller communities and provide valuable high frequency services to business markets.
 The MRJ is bringing the next generation of aircraft technologies to improve those key services, and to reduce operating costs and environmental impact.

+Gordon is a graduate of Ryerson University’s Aerospace Engineering program.
 He is currently based out of Mitsubishi Aircraft’s, Dallas, Texas, Head Office.